 Sick pay

-If you are unable to work due to illness, you are entitled to occupational sick pay as follows7:
+If you are unable to work due to illness, you are entitled to occupational sick pay.
+For further information, consult the BMA guidance on leave and entitlement to sick pay.

-In addition to this, you may be eligible for Statutory Sick Pay (SSP) which is £92.05 per week for up to 28 weeks if you have been unable to work for 4 or more days in a row (including non-working days).
+You may be eligible for Statutory Sick Pay (SSP) which is £109.40 per week for up to 28 weeks if you have been unable to work for four or more days in a row (including non-working days).
 More information regarding eligibility for SSP and Occupational sick pay can be found below:

 Statutory Sick Pay – GOV.UK